rhdtownsend/gyre/doc/source/ref-guide/output-files/detail-files.rst

 Detail Files
 ============

-The data written to a detail file are controlled by the :nml_n:`detail_item_list` parameter of the :nml_g:`ad_output` namelist group (for adiabatic calculations) and the :nml_g:`nad_output` namelist group (for nonadiabatic calculations).
-This parameter is a comma-separated list of items to appear in the summary file; the following subsections describe the items that may appear, grouped together by functional area.
+Detail files store spatial quantities, such as eigenfunctions and differential inertias, for an individual solution (mode, tidal response, etc.) found during a run.
+The specific data written to detail files are controlled by the :nml_n:`detail_item_list` parameters of the :nml_g:`ad_output` and :nml_g:`nad_output` namelist groups (:program:`gyre` adiabatic and nonadiabatic calculations, respectively) and the :nml_g:`tides_output` namelist group (:program:`gyre_tides` calculations).
+These parameters specify the items to be written, via a comma-separated list.

+The following subsections describe the items that may appear in :nml_n:`detail_item_list`, grouped together by functional area.
 For each item, the corresponding math symbol is given (if there is one), together with the datatype, and a brief description.
 Units (where applicable) are indicated in brackets [].

 Solution Data
 -------------